Tegernsee: Attractions

 The former Benedictine Abbey of Tegernsee is open to visitors.
 The complex is composed of the parish church of Saint Quirinus, the former abbey church, and the adjacent north and south wings surrounding the two courtyards.
 The north wing hosts the Ducal Bavarian Brewery of Tegernsee, one of Germany's oldest breweries.
 The entire complex is called Schloss Tegernsee and it has been owned by the Wittelsbach family since 1817.

 Other historic buildings in Tegernsee include the homes of the writer Ludwig Ganghofer and the painter Joseph Karl Stieler, and the summer residence of Lord Acton.
 The Olaf Gulbransson Museum has been open since 1966 and is dedicated to the art of the Norwegian painter and caricaturist Olaf Gulbransson.
 The Museum Tegernseer Tal was established in 1999 in the Old Rectory of Tegernsee.
 It has 17 exhibition rooms, and its theme is the history and culture of the Tegernsee valley from the Middle Ages to the present.
 The Tegernseer Volkstheater has been in use since 1898.

 The area around the Tegernsee lake serves as a recreational area.
 It is surrounded by the Bavarian Alps and occupies approximately 9 km2 (3.5 sq mi).
 It offers aquatic sports such as swimming and fishing, and other activities including hiking and Nordic walking.
 One may climb the 700 metres to the top of the Baumgartenschneid: the ascent takes two hours and the descent one and a half hours.

 Economy

 Tourism plays an important part in the economy of the city and the district.
 The local Orthopedic Clinic is the town's largest employer.
 Since 2003, the city has hosted the annual Tegernsee International Mountain Film Festival during October, in which movies depicting life in the mountains compete.

 Transport

 Tegernsee is connected to Bundesstraße 307, which runs from Gmund am Tegernsee to the Sylvenstein Dam.
 The Bundesautobahn 8 passes approximately 20 km to the north.
 The 9559 Tegernsee-Ringlinie bus connects Tegernsee with Rottach-Egern, Bad Wiessee and Gmund am Tegernsee.

 The railway station is the terminus of the privately owned Tegernsee-Bahn and is linked to Munich by through trains of the Bayerische Oberlandbahn.
 It is also a principal stop for the pleasure boat services operated on the lake by the Bayerische Seenschifffahrt company.

+The nearest airports to Tegernsee are Munich Airport, located 88 km north and Innsbruck Airport, located 98 km south west of the town.